 So, rather than thinking a predicament is something we’ve got to get rid of, it’s just life—and it has its own dynamism.
 Maybe we have to walk through it, not run the other way.
 It’s all right to weep about it, or be frustrated and angry.
 You can’t be someone else, you are who you are.
 The gateway is yours, not someone else’s.
 From recording at Summer Sesshin, July 11 2013, Santa Sabina.

 So, whatever your condition is, you can see the “I have joy.”
 Out of that emptiness, out of what seems unpromising—the dark material, the valley spirit, the enigma, out of the mystery, out of what I don’t understand—it just appears.
 The joy just appears.

 PZI Zen Online: Zhaozhou said, “Clay Buddhas cannot pass through water; metal Buddhas cannot pass through a furnace; wooden Buddhas cannot pass through fire.”
 Which Buddha survives?
 The mid loves its ideas, structures, concepts and so does society.
 Some of those constructs are always dissolving.
 Discomfort of change in society norms and our own personal norms.
 As recorded June 10, 2020.

-John shares his interest in investigations onto reality – inquiry koans, koan types.
-The Watou of zen stories and more recorded at winter Sesshin January 2020.
+Audio: John shares his interest in investigating reality through inquiry koans, koan types, the Watou of zen stories, and more.
+As recorded at Winter Sesshin January 14 2020.

-Audio: PZI Zen Online – John takes us further into our lockdown descent with a predicament koan that interrupts our usual ways of navigating, into the Sea of Ise 10,000 feet down, to a single stone.
+PZI Zen Online Audio: John takes us further into our lockdown descent with a predicament koan that interrupts our usual ways of navigating, into the Sea of Ise 10,000 feet down, to a single stone.
 Session includes meditation segments, John’s talk and koan, closing music, and participating teachers’ commentary.
-As recorded April 5th, 2020.
+As recorded April 5 2020.